kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 Togther these steps ensure that every run of the test will be executed the same wherever it is run.

-## Absent Service Stub
+## Absent Service Stub Pattern

 ![InvocationStub3](InvocationStub3.png)

-This pattern is based on Service Presence. *Microscope* checks to see if the Service references in an Invocation CMT record is present in the org via a *Service CMT* record name.
-If the Service is present then we run that *real* implementation but if it is not, *Microscope* will pick up the name of an Apex class to run in its place if one stored in the Invocation CMT Record.
+This pattern is based on Service Presence. *Microscope* checks to see if the Service references in an *Invocation CMT record* is present in the org via a *Service CMT* record name.

-If the Service is present then the *Absent Service Stub* is completely ignored, so if there's a bad configuration of the Service Method or Versions *Microscope* reports this as an error.
+* If the Service is present then we run that *real* implementation and the *Absent Service Stub* is completely ignored
+* If it is not, *Microscope* will pick up the name of the Apex class stored in the field *Absent Service Stub* of the *Invocation CMT Record* and run this in place of the Service method referenced in the *Invocation CMT Record*.

+Note that this pattern is never triggered by *Local Invocations*, it can only be triggered if a Service name is referenced in the *Invocation CMT record*.